aadarshp17/My-Projects/MicroCaml Compiler/project5.md

 * A `SelectError` happens when the typechecker is unable to select on a record when the key does not exist in the record.
 * A `DivByZeroError` happens on attempted division by zero in the optimizer.

-> [!NOTE]
-> We do not enforce what messages you use when raising a `TypeError`, `DeclareError`, or `SelectError`.
-That's up to you.

-### Ground Rules and Extra Info

-In addition to all of the built in OCaml features and feature we've taught about in class, you may also use library functions found in the Stdlib module, and List module.
-You are free to define your own typing environment.

-### Testing & Submitting
+### Testing

 Submit by running `submit` after pushing your code to GitHub.

-All tests will be run on direct calls to your code, comparing your return values to the expected return values.
+All tests will be run on direct calls to my code, comparing my return values to the expected return values.
 Any other output (e.g., for your own debugging) will be ignored.
-You will return `exception TypeError of string` if you detect a type error in the input AST.
-We recommend using relevant error messages when raising these exceptions in order to make debugging easier.
-We are not requiring intelligent messages that pinpoint an error to help a programmer debug, but as you do this project you might find you see where you could add those.

 To test from the toplevel, run `dune utop src`.
 The necessary functions and types will automatically be imported for you.

-## Academic Integrity

-Please **carefully read** the academic honesty section of the course syllabus. **Any evidence** of impermissible cooperation on projects, use of disallowed materials or resources, or unauthorized use of computer accounts, **will be** submitted to the Student Honor Council, which could result in an XF for the course, or suspension or expulsion from the University.
-This includes posting this project to GitHub after the course is over.
-Be sure you understand what you are and what you are not permitted to do in regards to academic integrity when it comes to project assignments.
-These policies apply to all students, and the Student Honor Council does not consider lack of knowledge of the policies to be a defense for violating them.
-Full information is found in the course syllabus, which you should review before starting.